Carnets Geol. 24 (7)

 Stratigraphic horizon: Calpionellopsis Zone (zone D), upper Berriasian; lower part of the "Minuta zone", upper Berriasian-lower Valanginian.

-Diagnosis: Aggregates of at least two spherical to ovoid unilocular microspheres with a diameter rarely exceeding 30 µm, commonly 25 µm.
+Diagnosis: Aggregates of at least two spherical to ovoid unilocular microspheres with a diameter rarely exceeding 30 m, commonly 25 m.
 In thin sections, microspheres appear in decreasing order of abundance as pairs (abundant), triplets (common), and quartets (rare).
 Accordingly, it is suggested here that the most likely geometrical assemblage is 6 microspheres set in an octahedron (Fig. 1 ), i.e., a structure exhibiting 12 edges, 8 faces, 2 axial planes, and one equatorial plane.
-The largest dimension of a colony may reach 80 µm.
+The largest dimension of a colony may reach 80 m.

 6. Conclusion